Election 2023: All the council results as they come in from across Northern Ireland

-Election 2023: All results as they come in - three councils now declared in full
+Election 2023: All results as they come in - check out the councils which have declared in full

 Here are the results for the finished councils so far.

-At time of writing, three councils had declared their full results (they are listed below).
+At time of writing, eight of the 11 councils have declared their full results (they are listed below).

-In short, whilst much counting is still to go, it seems unionist voters have united behind the DUP to hold it steady, while Sinn Fein and Alliance have surged, and the UUP and SDLP have tumbled.
+In short, whilst much counting is still to go, it seems unionist voters have united behind the DUP to hold it steady, but Sinn Fein have surged, the UUP and SDLP have tumbled, and Alliance have made some in-roads.

 In terms of the big picture, while counting is still going on, here is how it stands right now: